Len Hachborn

 Leonard Hachborn (born September 9, 1961) is a Canadian former professional ice hockey player.
-He played in the National Hockey League (NHL) with the Philadelphia Flyers and Los Angeles Kings.
+He played 102 games in the National Hockey League (NHL) with the Philadelphia Flyers and Los Angeles Kings from 1983 to 1986.
 Hachborn grew up playing hockey with his childhood friend Wayne Gretzky.
 As a youth, he played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Brantford.